dkarvounaris/PHPStorm-CC-PrestaShop/README.md

 #### Cons:
 - The classes will be loaded by PrestaShop, even if empty, which might add some ms on execution time.

+## Fixing "Multiple declarations" errors

+PHPStorm might get falsely the wrong class file or show multiple declarations for a class.
+So it happens as example with Search::somestaticfunction() calls in classes/Search.php, with the Shop class elsewhere etc.

+You will have this happen also more often, if you include the PrestaShop-modules repository in your project.

+While in the latter case, these are class overrides from some modules, that might be the correct class to look for a definition, in some cases like Search:: it points to a file class.search.php in the folder admin/ajaxfilemanager/inc, which is absolutely not the correct definition.

+In cases like the described class.search.php, mark these files as Plain text.
+In cases where just an override declares the same class again, have either that override or the class file from this repository marked as plain text.